 International SIM cards typically cover 100+ countries around the world.

 These can save you a ton of money and time, especially if you’re on a trip visiting multiple countries.
-Do note though, not all international SIM cards are created equal, which we’ll touch on further in this guide!
+Do note though, not all international SIM cards are created equal, which we’ll touch on further down in this guide!

 How to use an international SIM Card